NixOS/nix.dev/maintainers/working_groups/learning_journey/documentation-survey.md

 - https://nixos.org/guides/nix-pills/callpackage-design-pattern.html

-  Introduces the callPackage pattern used extensively in `nixpkgs`.
-Shows how to write and use the function; use builtins.functionArgs to determine arguments, use builtins.intersectAttrs to combine attributes, and override arguments when needed.
+  Introduces the `callPackage` pattern used extensively in Nixpkgs.
+Shows how to write and use the function; use `builtins.functionArgs` to determine arguments, use `builtins.intersectAttrs` to combine attributes, and override arguments when needed.

   - Reading time: 15 min
   - Author: Luca Bruno